transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 Click **Create Instance** on the **IBP Console** tile.
 ![Blockchain instances available in Red Hat Marketplace](../images/IBPConsole.png "Create instance on the IBPConsole tile"){: caption="Figure 2.
 Click Create Instance on the IBP Console tile" caption-side="bottom"}

 A page opens with a sample **console** specification of parameters that you need to customize.
 The spec is abbreviated to _only the required parameters_.
 A complete list of customizable options is provided in the following sample.
 Be aware that some fields can show up differently based on your configuration.
-Before you install the console, you should also review the [Advanced deployment options](#console-deploy-ocp-rhm-advanced) in case any of the other options are relevant to your configuration,  For example, if you are deploying your console on a multizone cluster, you need to configure that before you install the console.
+Before you install the console, you should also review the [Advanced deployment options](#console-deploy-ocp-rhm-advanced) in case any of the other options are relevant to your configuration.
+For example, if you are deploying your console on a multizone cluster, you need to configure that before you install the console.
 {: important}

 ```yaml